ALSchwalm/transient/docs/installation.md

 `transient` is Ubuntu 18.04.
 On ubuntu, the following packages provide compatible versions of the `transient` dependencies:

-`apt-get install ssh qemu-system-x86 python3-pip libguestfs-tools`
+`apt-get install ssh qemu-system-x86 python3-pip`